Do you want to learn how to add Google Analytics to WordPress?

 Now, just before the closing head tag, paste the tracking code.
 Make sure you leave everything else as is.

-Exit the editor and that’s it.
+Exit the editor, and that’s it.
 You’ve added Google Analytics to your site.

 Now, you’ll be able to track your site visitors and how they engage with your WordPress site.

-We hope you found this article helpful.
+And that’s all we have for you in this tutorial.
+We hope you’ve found this article helpful.